Skip to content

 Beirut Ghost Theme Post Additional Tags

-Rename Work to another Term
+Rename Work to another term

 {{#get 'posts' filter='primary_tag:speaking' include='tags' limit=@custom.number_of_work_items}}